Westrail DB class: History

 In June 2006, all were included in the sale of Australian Railroad Group's Western Australian operation to QR National.
 Between 2006 and 2012, all were equipped with ZTR engine control equipment.
-A change in policy saw letter classifications reintroduced, with the class again becoming the DB class.
+A change in policy saw letter classifications reintroduced, with the class again becoming the DB Class.
 Upon being fitted with ZTR equipment, they were reclassified as DBZs.

 All remained in service at the beginning of 2013, however 12 months later this was down to five with the last two withdrawn in March 2014.
 By June 2014, seven had returned to service.

+In December 2017, CBH Group purchased 10 units from Aurizon (DBZ2301-2308, 2312-2313) for use on their wheat train services, operated by Watco Australia at the time.
+These units were transferred to Beverley for further storage pending reactivation.
+By July 2019, three units, DBZ2301, 2302 and 2305, had entered service with their new owners.

+In 2023, all CBH owned locomotives were stored pending shipping to South Africa before the sale fell through just two days before they were due to leave.
+One year later, Watco had purchased the units from CBH and have transferred them from Beverley to the Wheatbelt Heritage Rail Centre in Minnivale.